The 'War on Virus' — What's Our Exit Strategy?

 Physicians traditionally subscribe to the principles of the ancient Hippocratic Oath, including the maxim, “First do no harm” (Latin: Primum non nocere).
 But it can be very difficult, given all the available knowledge, to understand how not to do harm — and indeed, as many survivors of cancer and other diseases can attest, sometimes one has to endure harm in order to survive.

-The Coronavirus Task Force and all concerned have labored endlessly to understand the threat in order to right-size the response — and they continue to do so 24/7.
+The White House CV19 Task Force and all concerned have labored endlessly to understand the threat in order to right-size the response — and they continue to do so 24/7.
 But as the economic consequences of the “cure” continue to mount, as men and women who were gainfully employed in a robust economy three weeks ago are now wondering if they can make ends meet, it’s high time to begin hammering out a “War on Virus” exit strategy.
+The key question about “hunkering down” is, for how long?
+Are we going to flatten the infectious-spread curve so long that we flatline the economy?

 Asked for specifics about our national strategy last week, White House Coronavirus Response Coordinator Dr. Deborah Birx declared: “You know, as President Trump has said from the beginning, everything is on the table.
 Every day we go over data.
 The task force reviews it and really uses science and data to drive policy and decision-making.”